UniversalViewer/universalviewer/CONFIG.md

 ##### saveUserSettings
 **Type**: `boolean`
 **Default**: `true`
-Determines if settings that have been changed from the default e.g reduce motion are saved on refresh.[^2]
+Determines if settings that have been changed from the default e.g reduce motion are saved on refresh.
+Also provides a "Remember my settings" checkbox within the adjust image dialogue box.

 ##### clickToZoomEnabled
 **Type**: `boolean`